uob-erl/fuzzy_mi_controller/README.md

-# experiment3_mi
+# Husky Mixed-Initative control
-Repository for the Mixed-Inititive experiments.
+Repository for the Mixed-Inititive control experiments with Husky robot.
+For older experiments (IJRR paper) see ijrr branch.
+The package "experiments_launch" contains all the top level .launch files.
+It is a good start if you want to understand how stuff work.

 # Installing ROS dependencies
 ```sh